Conditions and diseases

 How is the diagnosis made?

-Diagnosing heart failure is not simple.
+Diagnosing heart failure is not easy.
 Using a stethoscope, the cardiologist listens for signs of valve abnormalities or fluid in the lungs.
-He or she will also check to see if fluid has accumulated in the legs or if the liver is swollen.
+He or she will check fluid accumulated in the legs and whether the liver is swollen.

-Additional tests can be used to diagnose heart failure:
+Additional examinations can be used to diagnose heart failure:

 Treatment